jaredwray/cacheable/README.md

 * In case of multicaching, the store that will be checked for refresh is the one where the key will be found first (highest priority).
 * If the threshold is low and the worker function is slow, the key may expire and you may encounter a racing condition with updating values.
 * The background refresh mechanism currently does not support providing multiple keys to `wrap` function.
+* If no `ttl` is set for the key, the refresh mechanism will not be triggered.
+For redis, the `ttl` is set to -1 by default.

 For example, pass the refreshThreshold to `caching` like this: